AINxtGen/ai-toolkit/README.md

 The setup script will automatically:
 1. Install required software (if not already installed):
    - Python 3.10 or higher
-   - Git
+   - Git (on MacOS, you can install it via Homebrew if needed)

-2. Clone the ai-toolkit repository to `C:\ai-toolkit`
+2. Clone the ai-toolkit repository:
-   - This location is chosen to prevent Windows path length limitations
+   - Windows: to `C:\ai-toolkit` (to prevent path length limitations)
-   - If you already have ai-toolkit in another location, please move or delete it first
+   - MacOS: to the current directory

 3. Set up virtual environment and dependencies
 4. Configure Modal and Hugging Face tokens